mbuckler/personal-website/content/post/bad-dnn-asic.md

 2. *Specialization: All or Nothing*

-	You have only two options when it comes to hardware specialization.
+	You have only two options when it comes to hardware specialization:

-Option 1: Fully optimize for the NoM (Network of the Moment).
+	**Option 1:** Fully optimize for the NoM (Network of the Moment).
 Clearly the fact that the NoM is popular now means that it will always be popular, ensuring that your hardware will get the most users!

+	**Option 2:** DNNs want
-Option 2: DNNs want throughput, so make a generic throughput accelerator. *Bonus:* There are a lot of languages for throughput accelerators already.
+throughput, so make a generic throughput accelerator. *Bonus:* There are a lot of languages for throughput accelerators already.
 Your hardware can even support CUDA!